rubocop/rubocop/manual/caching.md

 ### Cache Path

-By default, the cache is stored in in a subdirectory of the temporary directory, `/tmp/rubocop_cache/` on Unix-like systems.
+By default, the cache is stored in a subdirectory of the temporary directory, `/tmp/rubocop_cache/` on Unix-like systems.
 The configuration parameter `AllCops: CacheRootDirectory` can be used to set it to a different path.
 One reason to use this option could be